recp/phy/README.md

-# phyx
+# Physics Engine written in `C`

-physics engine written in C
+will be public asap.